SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

-The same principles used for page objects can be used to create "Page _Component_ Objects", as it was later called, that represent discrete chunks of the page and can be included in page objects.
+The same principles used for page objects can be used to create "Page _Component_ Objects", as it was later called, that represent discrete chunks of the page and **can be included in page objects**.
 These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality provided by them.